mikkohei13/FinBIF-DW/www/html/readme.md

 TODO:

-- Filter out mikkohei13's observations (will be duplicates)
 - Quality metrics & quality grade (casual, research) affecting quality fields in DW
 - Create a prod database, select this when connecting to db.
 Thus no needed for pushFactory & deleteFactory
 - Option to push to production api